 Aweber – My main email mailing list system and a long time customer.
 Rely on them week in and week out.

 Amazon SES – A backup system.
-I connect aMember to Amazon SES so that we are emailing through them, not our own servers (big no-no).
+I connect aMember to Amazon SES so that we email through them, not our own servers.
 Also, I run a mailing list script (PHPList) and hook Amazon SES up there as a backup mailing system.
 Because I control this I can import lists easily as well without having to jump through hoops.

 Camtasia – Love Camtasia.
 I sprung for it back in 2004 and recorded my very first video course with it.
 It was the beginning of the change for my business for the better.
 Paid for itself many times over.
-Use it for Demo videos, recording video courses.
+Use it for Demo videos, recording video courses, everything in between.